pkrll/RefMem/proj/team_reflection.md

 ## Astyle
 For formatting the code.

+The tools we ended up using were enough for our purpose, we didnt need anything else and every tool was very useful.

 # 5 Communication, Cooperation and Coordination
 Overall, we feel that we communicated fairly well during the course of the project.
 We tried to have a clear dialogue and always be straight forward with each other.